JonathanWbn/instadm.app/README.md

 This is a web app which allows one to send and receive instagram direct messages.
 You can check it out here: [instadm.app](https://instadm.app)

+### Disclaimer
+Instagram does not provide a public API to send and receive direct messages.
+I'm using [instagram-api-client](https://github.com/dilame/instagram-private-api) to get around this limitation.
+Following the [EULA of instagram-api-client](https://github.com/dilame/instagram-private-api#end-user-license-agreement-eula), **I don't intend to make this app accesible for everyone to use.
+I'm limiting the app to only allow logging in with my personal account.**

 ### Motivation

 I like to draft and send messages in my browser.
 I have always been a big fan of [whatsapp's web client](https://web.whatsapp.com/).
 I couldn't find anything similar for Instagram, so I decided to build it myself.
+I also wanted to play around with some new technologies (Vue.js and Nuxt.js) and concepts (serverless).

 ### Stack